Aldo-Luc12/godrogodroapp/README.md

 1.First, Clone this repository: git clone

-2.after cloning, modify all "godrogodrodago.azurewebsites.net" to "localhost:3000" such that you will be able to access into the api in localhost developpment server
+2.after cloning, modify all "godrogodrodago.azurewebsites.net" to "localhost:3000" such that you will be able to access at the api from localhost developpment server. (for that, type ctrl+shift+f and search godrogodrodago.azurewebsites.net)

 3.Install node: